You can build websites pretty easily nowadays without programming experience, thanks to drag-and-drop website builders.

 What is Wix Editor X?

 So what do you get with Editor X?
-You get the drag-and-drop interface of the regular editor with a ton of responsive design capabilities, including “Grid Layouting,” based on CSS Grid, and “Text Scale,” which lets you create font sizes that are scalable.
+You get the no-code drag-and-drop interface of the regular editor with a ton of responsive design capabilities, including “Grid Layouting,” based on CSS Grid, and “Text Scale,” which lets you create font sizes that are scalable.
 You also get “Flex Layouter,” which lets you automatically reconfigure content, and “Custom Breakpoints,” so you can customize designs to any viewport.

 And all of this without CSS!